- Be extremely present.

 I sailed past the whirring particles as I had flown past Neptune.
 I eagerly crossed the verge into unknown.
 Soon after, the universe dove into darkness.
 What was left was deprived of everything.
 Colors, though sometimes too bright for an eye, were gone in memories.
 So were echoes of chirping birds, though sometimes too irritating.
 So were all smells and touches; all of which had previously filled existence with the illusion of something.
 Herein beyond particles, the minuscule silence obliged even the maddest kings to bow in humility.
 My very existence felt tiny and insignificant, and for the very same reason I humbly broke into tears.

-I embraced the lulling peace.
-The universe was eternally present within me, swaying me in arms – just as it sways you reading this writing.
-You two cannot be separate.
-You are sincerely grateful for the breath which gives you life.
-Your purpose is to explore the beauty of life.
+But I also embraced the lulling peace.
+The universe was eternally present within me, swaying me in its arms – just as it sways you reading this writing.

 In most mild suspicion, I began to sense an indigo blue color surging out of darkness.
 I could just discern fluids raising my skin.
 Were the mysteriously pulling forces actual deep-sea currents, if undoubtedly, I overstepped the graves of space-time?
 In hesitant laughter, my eyes shed tears.
 My chin vibrated, for amidst ghostly blinks I recognized stars aflame.
 Inside the cosmos’ womb not only orchestras sang, but also clusters of stars gleamed!
 Down the groundless rabbit hole, the holy grail awaited me.
 The rabbit ate me.
 I looped around and became Life itself: